Economy of Nigeria: Overview

-In 2014, Nigeria rebased its GDP to account for fast-growing contributors such as telecommunications, banking, and its film industry to its economy.
-Human capital is underdeveloped, as Nigeria ranked 161 out of 189 countries in the United Nations Development Index in 2019—and non-energy-related infrastructure is inadequate.
+In 2014, Nigeria established a new base level GDP to account for fast-growing industries such as telecommunications, banking, and its film industry to its economy.
+Human capital is underdeveloped, as Nigeria ranked 161 out of 189 countries in the United Nations Development Index in 2019, and non-energy-related infrastructure is inadequate.

 Nigeria has advanced efforts to provide universal primary education, and protect the environment.

-A requirement for achieving many of its objectives is reducing endemic corruption, which obstructs development and stains Nigeria's business environment.
+Economic development has been hampered by government corruption.
 However, while broad-based progress has been slow, these efforts are becoming visible in international surveys of corruption.
 Nigeria's ranking has mostly improved since 2001, ranking 154 out of 180 countries in Transparency International's 2021 Corruption Perceptions Index.

 The Nigerian economy suffers from an ongoing supply crisis in the power sector.
-Despite a rapidly growing economy, some of the world's largest deposits of coal, oil, and gas and the country's status as Africa's largest oil producer, power supply difficulties are frequently experienced by residents.
+Despite a rapidly growing economy, some of the world's largest deposits of oil, coal, and gas, and the country's status as Africa's largest oil producer, power supply difficulties are frequently experienced by residents.

 Two-thirds of Nigerians expect living conditions to improve in the coming decades.
 According to the National Bureau of Statistics (NBS) Nigeria's GDP grew by 3.19% in Q2 2024.
 The non-oil sector drove growth, expanding by 4.13%, while the oil sector contracted by -3.83%.

-Economic history
+History

+Pre-colonial times, the transatlantic slave trade

+Before 1800, the 14 Hausa states in northern Nigeria were civilisational leaders; at that time, there was already a body of Hausa literature, including historical works (the Kano Chronicle) and anthropological studies (on the Yoruba).
+For their part, the Yoruba, with the Oyo Empire, formed a second centre of power in pre-colonial Nigeria, combining superior economic strength with military dominance.
+Slavery had long existed in large parts of Nigeria, but this was increasingly exacerbated from 1700 onwards by the European (affluent) demand for slaves for plantations in North and South America.

+Only where the savannah in West Africa reached the coast were there European trading posts: tiny settlements that changed hands repeatedly due to the constant illness of their light-skinned inhabitants (Africa was, for good reason, regarded as the 'white man's grave').
+Along the much longer stretches where mosquito-infested lagoons lie between land and sea (and thus provide ideal conditions for the transmission of malaria), European trading ships – British, French, Dutch, Danish – anchored at a safe distance, whilst local traders approached in small boats to offer their wares for sale.
+In addition to ivory and gold, these goods also included slaves; accordingly, the West African coastal regions were named the Ivory Coast, the Gold Coast (Ghana) and the Slave Coast (Nigeria).
+According to historian Toyin Falola, European demand after 1700 transformed the previously mixed economy of southern Nigeria into a veritable slave economy.
+Other buyers of slaves were the Fulani rulers in northern Nigeria, who by 1805 had subjugated the 14 Hausa states and established an Islamic theocracy, thereby heralding a civilisational, technological and economic decline in northern Nigeria.